KunjPathak12/VistaDermFrontEnd/README.md

-# VistaDermInterns.github.io
+# VistaDerm Landing and Authentication Pages Developed in ReactJs and curated with SASS Scripts of CSS
-Internship Project for Imbuesoft.LLP
+8th Semester Summer Internship work for Imbuesoft.LLP